Brad Rutter

 Bradford Gates Rutter (born January 31, 1978) is an American game show contestant, TV host, producer, and actor.
 With over $5.1 million in winnings, he is the third-highest-earning American game show contestant of all time, behind Ken Jennings and David Genat, and still the highest-earning contestant (primarily from special tournament events) on the U.S. syndicated game show Jeopardy! (with over $5 million).

 Until the Greatest of All Time (GOAT) Tournament in 2020, Rutter had never lost a Jeopardy! match against a human opponent (though he twice trailed at the end of the first game of a two-day tournament match before coming back to win).
 This streak consisted of his original five-day run in 2000 (after which he retired undefeated) as well as 17 matches in five tournaments (including one as part of a team)—all of which he won.
-Rutter finished third in the GOAT Tournament — both his first defeat overall and the first time he finished behind a human opponent.
+Rutter finished third in the GOAT Tournament—his first defeat overall and the second time he finished behind a human opponent.